MaverickEmanuel/messaging-app/README.md

 # Messaging App

-Welcome to the Messaging App!
-This web application offers a seamless and secure way to communicate with friends, family, and colleagues.
-With a focus on usability and security, our app includes the following features:

 ## Features

 - **Authentication:** Secure user authentication ensures that your account and data are protected.
 Sign up easily and log in with confidence.